04/25/2020: This post was previously published and has been updated based on additional research and testing.

 In the past, acquiring supervised devices through Apple Deployment Program (DEP) requires going through a rigorous application process with Apple and purchasing devices directly either from either Apple or mobile carriers.
 Nowadays, any unsupervised/non-DEP devices running iOS 11 and above can also be added into DEP through Apple Configurator.
 This capability is the main focus of this post as there are many other use cases with Apple Configurator which I will share via separate posts.
 So let’s wipe off those dusty iPhones/iPads from the closet and put them in good use once again!

 One clarification for those who are not familiar with Apple DEP as I get this question a lot: Can I still use a DEP device without any restriction from MDM once it’s added to DEP?
-What we attempt to accomplish here is to make a device eligible to be enrolled into DEP as a supervised device with an MDM solution such as VMware Workspace ONE UEM.
+What we attempt to accomplish here is to make a device eligible to be enrolled in DEP as a supervised device with an MDM solution such as VMware Workspace ONE UEM.
 Whether you choose to enroll such a device and apply applicable restriction with an MDM solution afterward is totally up to you.

 A few more key points to make after consulting with VMware Workspace ONE technical support on this setup: